patrick-llgc/Learning-Deep-Learning/paper_notes/depth_hints.md

 _July 2020_

-tl;dr: Use depth pseudo-label to guide the self-supervised depth prediction.
+tl;dr: Use depth pseudo-label to guide the self-supervised depth prediction out of local minima.

 #### Overall impression
 This paper digs into self-supervised learning and provides tons of insights, in a fashion similar to [What Monodepth See](what_monodepth_see.md).